OWASP/ASVS/4.0/en/0x01-Frontispiece.md

 * Ineffective or outdated controls.
 * Unclear wording, spelling, grammar issues.
 * Formatting issues.
-* Translation issues – if a control’s wording is such that trying express it in your language will be difficult or impossible, please let us know.
-If it doesn’t work in Spanish or Thai, it probably isn’t working in English either.
+* Translation issues – if a control's wording is such that trying express it in your language will be difficult or impossible, please let us know.
+If it doesn't work in Spanish or Thai, it probably isn't working in English either.
 * Offers of translation – please let us know so that we can direct you to folks already working on your language.

 Please log an issue here: https://github.com/OWASP/ASVS/issues